TomasHubelbauer/markright/test/readme.md

 # Sample

+## Introduction

 This is a test document used to demonstrate the various features of MarkRight.

 Let's build a simple calculator application in Node using MarkRight.
-We want it to support four basic operations: additional, subtraction, multiplication and division and we will support equations with two operands only.
+We want it to support four basic operations: addition, subtraction, multiplication and division, and we will support equations with two operands only.
 This is going to be a small enough project not to distract from showcasing MarkRight, but larger than your typical hello world application.

-Since this sample is in the same directory as the MarkRight entry-point (`index.js`), we'll call the calculator project's entry point `calc.js` instead.
+## Hello, World!

 Let's start off easy, create the entry-point file, output some message and check that the given message has been output, indeed.
 (Alright, we _are_ starting with